-The session will also address the current state of global economic recovery.
+The session also addressed the current state of global economic recovery.
 While it is undeniable that the travel and tourism sector suffered significant retrenchment since the emergence of coronavirus and the global pandemic, it is also uniquely positioned to rapidly bounce back and as a major driver of youth employment and economic recovery.
 Research from UNWTO highlights that the sector was one of the fastest to recover from the 2008 global recession where employment across all economic sectors grew by 11% between 2010 and 2018, however, employment in accommodation and restaurants grew by 35%.
 The strong growth has continued to the period just prior to the pandemic with travel and tourism outperforming the 2.5% rate of global GDP growth for the ninth consecutive year in a row, with an annual GDP growth rate of 3.5%.
 The consensus is that similar to the post-2008 crisis, tourism will bounce back and be a critical element of economic recovery, including employment generation, across the globe.

 On September 24, the 2020 GYEO Summit welcomed a special presentation hosted by FHI 360 and Adventure Travel and Trade Association (ATTA).
 This two-hour interactive session featured two sets of lightning talks with various industry experts focused on critical issues for youth engagement in the sector and explored the Covid-19 context for travel and tourism.
 The opening session addressed the topics of skills development and youth economic opportunities in the industry, implementation of training models, professional growth, and job security.
 The second session focused on emerging fields, current issues faced by the sector, including, adventure travel, and digital/virtual tourism.
 In addition, the session will included a special ‘Voices from the Field’ segment where youth currently engaged in the industry talk about their journey and how they are handling the impacts of COVID-19.

 Date & Time: